Table of Contents

 Definition of Tubulointerstitial Disease

-They are a heterogenous group of disorders that have features of tubular and interstitial injury but sparing of the glomerulus.
-Their impact ranges from partial involvement of a portion of the interstitial to total kidney involvement presenting as acute renal injury.
+Tubulointerstitial diseases are a heterogenous group of disorders that have features of tubular and interstitial injury while sparing the glomerulus.
+Their impact ranges from partial involvement of a portion of the interstitium to total kidney involvement presenting as acute renal injury.

 Epidemiology of Tubulointerstitial Disease

 The exact incidence of tubulointerstitial nephritis is unknown.
 Because most nephrologists would not obtain a biopsy in a case of tubulointerstitial nephritis, the diagnosis is often a clinical one that is supported by laboratory evidence.

 Up to 3% of kidney biopsies show a pattern consistent with acute tubulointerstitial nephritis.
 Acute tubulointerstitial nephritis is the cause of acute renal failure in up to 27% of the adult population.